 With Lolomana Mikaele and Justin Washington playing at high levels at defensive tackle -- Washington leads the team with four sacks -- the line has been a major reason for Arizona's defensive success this season.
 The Wildcats rank third nationally in total defense (220.3 yards allowed per game), and they have 11 sacks in three games to rank in a tie for sixth in the country.

-Six of those sacks came in last week's 34-27 win over Iowa, including
+Six of those sacks came in last week's 34-27 win over Iowa, including four in a row at the end of the game.

 "Just individually and as a unit they play great defense," Schwartz said.
 "They pretty much shut down Iowa, and Iowa has a pretty high-powered offense."